The 3-step writing formula that will power up your words

 Bottom line: using a writing formula is not cheating in the world of English literature and movies!

-Writing about your business is no different.
+Writing sales copy about your business is no different.
 There are story bases and master formulas you can use in everything from writing the About Us page, through to applying for j-o-b-s.

 The simplest and most versatile is the 3-step writing master formula.
 If you can follow a recipe and cook a decent meal, then you will be able to follow this formula to create compelling words for your solo business.